sophisid/PG-HIVE/README.md

 - Create various test cases, with 0%-50%-100% usage of labels.
 - Running schema discovery (LSH clustering).
 - Stopping Neo4j and cleaning up.

+The rest of the datasets where evaluated with the script run_dump_script.sh , given a dump, the datasets labels and properties it handles all the aforementioned.

 ### Option 2: Manual Execution